shoes for platform tennis

 You don’t want the cheapest, most uncomfortable pair of court shoes but you also don’t want to spend big bucks on an expensive, fancy pair either.

-I avoid the elite level, lightweight, fancy court shoes that cost $180.
+My advice – avoid the elite-level, lightweight, fancy court shoes that cost $180.

 Outsole Warranty On Court Shoes For Platform Tennis